-These super cute cakes are served in individual dessert cups.
+These super cute no-bake mini cheesecakes are served in individual dessert cups.
 They are not just delicious, but also very pretty, especially when topped with fresh berries.

 And it’s also a very easy recipe (although this microwave cheesecake is admittedly even easier).

-Creamy, infused with vanilla and honey, the first few bites have the freshness and slight tang of berries, and the last few bites – the amazing richness of walnuts.
+Creamy, infused with vanilla and honey, the first few bites have the freshness and slight tang of berries, and the last few bites – the amazing richness of the walnut-based crust.

-My only problem with these mini no-bake cheesecakes is that they are so good that I had a hard time stopping at one!
+My only problem with these little cakes is that they are so good that I had a hard time stopping at one!
 And this is a very rich dessert.
 A little goes a long way.

 The ingredients you’ll need

-You’ll only need a few simple ingredients to make this tasty dessert (exact measurements are listed in the recipe card below):
+You’ll only need a few simple ingredients to make these no-bake mini cheesecakes (exact measurements are listed in the recipe card below):

 - Unsalted butter